ipfs-cluster/ipfs-cluster/README.md

 $ ipfscluster-server -init
 ```

-The configuration will be placed in `~/.ipfs-cluster/server.json`.
+The configuration will be placed in `~/.ipfs-cluster/server.json` by default.

 You can add the multiaddresses for the other members of the cluster in the `cluster_peers` variable.